STEM

 Yale Simulation Academy

 The Yale Simulation Academy (YSA) is a procedure-based anatomy and physiology curriculum spanning the school year.
-Students from Hill Regional Career High School and Metropolitan Business Academy come to the Yale Center for Medical Simulation (YCMS) one day a week to work with physicians and faculty at the Yale School of Medicine.
+Students from three New Haven Public Schools - Hill Regional Career High School, Hillhouse High School, and Wilbur Cross - come to the Yale Center for Healthcare Simulation one day a week to work with physicians and faculty at the Yale School of Medicine.
 The program employs active engagement as the vehicle by which students learn to apply concepts in biology, math, physics, and chemistry through advanced medical procedures.
 YSA exposes students to the varied careers within the biomedical sciences, promotes peer mentorship, and supports those interested in higher education.

 Yale Society for the Advancement of Chicanos and Native Americans in Science

 The Yale Society for the Advancement of Chicanos and Native Americans in Science (SACNAS) chapter is dedicated to fostering an inclusive and supportive environment for all in STEM.
-A large component of this work includes science outreach to K–12 students within the New Haven area.
-This exciting event started in-person in the first year but transitioned to virtual for the last two years.
-SACNAS directly brought science demonstrations to students’ homes and taught them core scientific concepts.
+A large component of this work includes science outreach to K–12 students within the New Haven area through hands-on demonstrations at a variety of events throughout the academic year and summer.

 Yale Synapse